Couple therapy in Reading and online

 This includes attention to patterns of pursuit, withdrawal, guardedness, overwhelm, reactivity, and shutdown, and to how earlier experiences may still be shaping present moments between you.

 The work is paced carefully.
-The aim is not to force disclosure or escalate confrontation, but to help each of you understand more about what happens in the relationship, what each of you may be protecting, and what might help create more steadiness, honesty, and repair.
+The aim is not to force disclosure, intensify blame, or escalate confrontation.
+It is to help each of you understand more about what happens in the relationship, what each of you may be protecting, and what might help create more steadiness, honesty, and repair.

 When couple work may not be the right starting point